ray-project/ray/doc/source/rllib/hierarchical-envs.rst

    low-level: ---------> action_0 -> action_1 -> action_2 ------------>

-Any of these hierarchical action patterns can be implemented as a multi-agent environment with various types of agents, for example a high-level agent and a low-level agent.
-When set up using the correct agent to module mapping functions, from RLlib's perspective, the problem boils down to a simple independent multi-agent problem with different types of policies.
+You can implement any of these hierarchical action patterns as a multi-agent environment with various types of agents, for example a high-level agent and a low-level agent.
+When set up using the correct agent to module mapping functions, from RLlib's perspective, the problem becomes a simple independent multi-agent problem with different types of policies.

-Your configuration might look something like this:
+Your configuration might look something like the following:

 .. testcode::